ibm-cloud-docs/solution-tutorials/vpc-transit.hidden.md

    ```
    {: codeblock}

-What about the firewall itself?
+What about the firewall-router itself?
 This was not mentioned earlier but in anticipation of this change there was a egress_delegate router created in the transit vpc that delegates routing to the default for all destinations.
-It is only associated with the firewall subnets so the firewall is not effected by the changes to the default egress routing table used by the other subnets.
+It is only associated with the firewall-router subnets so the firewall-router is not effected by the changes to the default egress routing table used by the other subnets.
 Check the routing tables for the transit VPC for more details.

 With these changes the transit <-> (enterprise, transit, spokes) are all working.
 Only the enterperprise <-> spoke cross zone tests are failing.